gdbroman/broman.blog/_posts/2020-08-02-eternal-skills.md

 _What things would be worth mastering in spite of the ever-changing technology- and knowledge-based economy of today?_

-It’s a helpful question for pre screening what skills to learn.
+It’s a helpful question for pre-screening what skills to learn.

 Math, physics, philosophy; these are safe bets since what they’re studying - reality - is not changing any time soon.